Platform 4

 24 June - 23 September 2011

-For it's third iteration Place, Space and Identity has commissioned six projects that will engage the people of Stoke-on-Trent, celebrating their many identities, and honouring the places where they live.
+For its third iteration Place, Space and Identity commissioned six projects that engaged the people of Stoke-on-Trent, celebrating their many identities, and honouring the places where they live.
 The programme included workshops, installations and artworks that challenged people's perceptions of the city and transformed unused spaces in the area.

 The purpose of the work was twofold: